-Making extended use of Quizlet is one obvious way to boost vocabulary retention and revisiting during the period of school closure.
+Making extended use of Quizlet is one obvious way to boost vocabulary retention and revisiting during periods of school/class closure.
 The NCELP SOW set out to revisit vocabulary sets systematically 3 and 9 weeks after they are first introduced.
 If teachers find that they have additional revisiting time, they could consider adding in an additional vocabulary revision slot, either weekly or fortnightly.

 In addition, teachers might find it useful to build in some self-access tasks that revisit prior phonics, vocabulary and grammar learning from a particular week.
 The sample self-access lesson provided here is a suggestion for how this might look.
 It was originally conceived as a cover and/or revision lesson to accompany the NCELP resources, but its layout and instructions make it appropriate for remote learning.
 There is an answer sheet for self-marking, too.

-We are also providing 50-page language guides to accompany the NCELP Y7 schemes of work.
-These provide succinct grammar explanations, vocabulary lists, and a phonics guide to support students’ independent learning for the whole of Y7.
+We are also providing language guides to accompany the NCELP schemes of work.
+These provide succinct grammar explanations, vocabulary lists, and a phonics guide to support students’ independent learning for the whole of Y7 and Y8 and the first term of Y9.
 They also include QR codes on each page to link to each week’s vocabulary learning on Quizlet.

 Teachers not currently in an NCELP hub